Saint Vincent and the Grenadines: Government and politics

 Saint Vincent and the Grenadines is a parliamentary democracy and constitutional monarchy, with Charles III as King of Saint Vincent and the Grenadines.
-He does not reside in the islands and is represented as head of state in the country by the Governor-General of Saint Vincent and the Grenadines, currently Dame Susan Dougan (since 1 August 2019).
+He does not reside in the islands and is represented as head of state in the country by the Governor-General of Saint Vincent and the Grenadines, currently Stanley John (since 5 January 2026).

 The office of Governor-General has mostly ceremonial functions including the opening of the islands' House of Assembly and the appointment of various government officials.
 Control of the government rests with the elected Prime Minister and their cabinet.
-The current Prime Minister is Ralph Gonsalves, elected in 2001 as head of the Unity Labour Party.
+The current Prime Minister is Godwin Friday, elected in 2025.

 The legislative branch of government is the unicameral House of Assembly of Saint Vincent and the Grenadines, seating 15 elected members representing single-member constituencies and six appointed members known as Senators.
 The parliamentary term of office is five years, although the Prime Minister may call elections at any time.

 The judicial branch of government is divided into district courts, the Eastern Caribbean Supreme Court and the Privy Council of the United Kingdom in London being the court of last resort.

 Political culture

 The two political parties with parliamentary representation are the New Democratic Party (NDP) and the Unity Labour Party (ULP).
 The parliamentary opposition is made up of the largest minority stakeholder in the general elections, headed by the Leader of the Opposition.
-The current opposition leader is Godwin Friday.
+The current opposition leader is Ralph Gonsalves.